Skip to main content

 Step-by-step callback execution

 1. Take: A taker fills the lender's renewal buy (lend) offer on the target market by calling MORPHO_MIDNIGHT.take().
 Morpho Midnight invokes onBuy on the callback.
-Only Morpho Midnight may call; buyerAssets and obligationUnits must both be non-zero.
+Only Morpho Midnight may call; buyerAssets and units must both be non-zero.

 2. Validation: The source and target obligations must share the same loanToken, otherwise TokenMismatch.
 The callback also reads the source position with slashing and continuous accrual applied and reverts with ZeroAmount if the post-update credit is zero.

 3. Fee: A fee is derived from the offer tick using the buyer-side effective price and applies to the interest portion of the offer only.
-When routed through the Migration Intent Ratifier, the ratifier sets the fee rate; used directly, the offer creator encodes it themselves.
+When routed through the Migration Ratifier, the ratifier sets the fee rate; used directly, the offer creator encodes it themselves.
 If fee > 0, it is sent to the fee recipient encoded in the callback data.

 Prerequisites